 - A business case and cash flow statements (short and long term) if these were not submitted as part of the funding application to the lender.

 - Certification statements that the funding falls within the Association’s borrowing limits and that the new loan will not breach the covenants with existing borrowers.

-The Department's Finance aim to have the work completed within 10 working days from the receipt of all the information required, to provide their financial opinion on the consent to mortgage charge.
-The Department aim to have mortgage documents signed within 10 working days from completion of finance review.
+HRB aims to have the work completed within 10 working days from the receipt of all the information required to provide their financial opinion on the consent to mortgage charge.
+HRB aims to have mortgage documents signed within 10 working days from completion of finance review.